Canada

 BetaKit, The Logic, and Canadian tech press

-BetaKit is the dominant Canadian startup and technology publication, coverage of funding, founder stories, ecosystem news, and sector trends.
+BetaKit is among the most-read Canadian startup and technology publications, with coverage spanning funding, founder stories, ecosystem news, and sector trends.
 The Logic (subscription-based) produces deeper analytical pieces on Canadian technology and innovation.
-IT World Canada and IT Business serve the enterprise IT audience.
-For Canadian VC-backed companies and B2B SaaS, BetaKit coverage specifically carries ranking and brand weight that general press cannot match.
-The angles that earn coverage: substantive funding announcements, founder stories with operational texture, genuine data on Canadian sector trends.
+For Canadian VC-backed companies and B2B SaaS, BetaKit coverage tends to carry meaningful ranking and brand weight relative to general press.
+The angles that earn coverage are typically substantive funding announcements, founder stories with operational texture, and original data on Canadian sector trends.

 Regional Canadian press